 Therefore, the compound interest rate is also known as “interest on interest”.
 The payments accumulate in a snowball effect, bringing profit to the lender.
 That is exactly why banks actively promote their loan services.

 Fixed & variable rates

 - Fixed interest rate – is the rate that remains unchanged throughout the whole lending period.
 No market changes or inflation will change it.
 It is advantageous when interest rates tend to increase.
 However, over the long term, the average rates might also go down significantly.
 In this case, the stability of a fixed interest rate will be unfavorable.

 - Variable interest rate – is also called fluctuating or floating.
 It is a flexible rate that changes along with market trends.
 Customers often choose this type of interest rate, since variable interest loans may start with a lower annual percentage and offer higher credit.
 However, it is also risky.
 You never know how market tendencies will turn out, especially if you take out a long-term loan.

 Interest rates are determined due to numerous economic factors.
 The average rate is set by the national bank.
-Other banks take it as a guideline, but may vary their rates according to individual circumstances.
-Those include the amount of savings stored in the bank, public demand etc. Global factors are inflation, economic stability, the demand-supply balance, population prosperity, stock market tendencies, and even social attitudes.
+Other banks take it as a guideline but may vary their rates according to individual circumstances.
+These include the amount of savings stored in the bank, public demand, etc. Global factors are inflation, economic stability, the demand-supply balance, population prosperity, stock market tendencies, and even social attitudes.